Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/raw-audio.md

 -   Audio sample rate:
     -   8000 \~ 192000 Hz

-To support various low-end Tizen devices, the application must follow certain guidelines:
+To support various low-end Tizen devices, the application must follow certain guidelines which are described below:

 -   Do not use excessive instances of the `Tizen.Multimedia.AudioPlayback` class.

-    Using many `Tizen.Multimedia.AudioPlayback` class instances decreases application performance, because processing audio data for re-sampling and mixing imposes a heavy burden on the system.
+    Using many `Tizen.Multimedia.AudioPlayback` class instances decrease application performance because processing audio data for re-sampling and mixing imposes a heavy burden on the system.

 -   Use the device-preferred PCM format.